Go Inside the UK Riot’s Harmful Narrative Attacks

 On 29 July, news broke that a mass stabbing had occurred in Southport, UK, at a children’s event at a local dance studio.
 Three children were killed, and ten other people were injured in the attack.
 In the days that followed the attack, rumors swirled online at high volume around the identity of the perpetrator, as they could not be named by the media initially due to their status as 17-year-old minors.
 Speculation and harmful narratives quickly turned to accusations that the attacker was an illegal migrant who had very recently arrived in the UK via a small boat, that the attacker was Muslim, and that the stabbing was an act of terror.
 Some even wrongly identified the name of the perpetrator.

-As tensions rose, leading to rioting by anti-mass immigration protesters, authorities began releasing information to combat misinformation and disinformation fueling the unrest.
+As tensions rose, leading to rioting by anti-mass immigration protesters, authorities began releasing information to combat narrative attacks fueling the unrest.
 Authorities released a statement that the attacker was born in Cardiff.
 A judge ruled that the media could circulate information on the perpetrator, including his name.
 Ultimately, however, although officials refuted the primary claims surrounding initial animosity – confirming that the perpetrator was born in Cardiff and had not recently arrived via boat, that the family was Christian and not Muslim, and that the attack was not terrorism-related – the tense atmosphere had already reached a boiling point.
 That weekend, a mass wave of anti-immigration riots took place across the UK—including in Southport, London, Liverpool, Bristol, Tamworth, Middlesbrough, Belfast, and Rotherham, among other cities.
 In several cases, agitators targeted mosques and hotels housing migrants and asylum seekers.

 LEARN MORE: What Is Narrative Intelligence?